vpsfreecz/vpsadminos/docs/user-guide/introduction.md

 # What is vpsAdminOS
 vpsAdminOS is a lightweight operating system that serves as a hypervisor for unprivileged Linux system containers.
-Running application containers is not our goal. vpsAdminOS is purely a *live* distribution.
-It does not install on disk, there's no system state stored anywhere.
-It's usually booted via network using PXE.
+System containers run the entire userspace part of a Linux system and should look and feel like a virtual machine.
+You can create a container with many distributions, such as CentOS, Debian, Ubuntu and of course NixOS.
+Running application containers like Docker is not one of our goals, because they can be run inside the system containers.

+vpsAdminOS is intended to be used as a *live* distribution and to boot via network using PXE.
+For use-cases where booting over network is not practical, it can also be installed on disk.

 # Architecture
 vpsAdminOS is built on top of [Nix], [NixOS] and [nixpkgs].
 Nix is a package